-The zonal peak loads, effective January 1 of each year, are published on the PJM website no later than November 15 of the preceding year.
-Therefore, if a Transmission Owner wants to make any adjustments to the zonal peak loads that are to be effective as of January 1, they must provide the adjustments to PJM by November 10 of the preceding year.
-Any adjustments not provided to PJM by November 10 will not be reflected in the following year's zonal peak loads.
+PJM will publish the zonal NSPLs, effective January 1 of each year, no later than November 15 of the preceding year.
+If a Transmission Owner wants to make any adjustments to the upcoming zonal NSPL that are effective January 1, the adjustments must be provided to PJM by November 10 of the preceding year.
+Any adjustments not provided to PJM by November 10 will not be reflected in the following year's zonal NSPL.

-For Network Customers taking Network Integration Transmission Service under state required retail access programs, peak load contributions may change daily, and are expressed in tenths of a MW.
-These daily peak load contributions are submitted to PJM by the associated Electric Distribution Companies (EDCs) 36 hours prior to the day being billed, and may be corrected up to 12:00 PM Eastern Prevailing Time of the next business day following the Operating Day.
+For Network Customers taking Network Integration Transmission Service under state required retail access programs, Peak Load Contributions (PLCs) may change daily, and are expressed in tenths of a MW.
+These daily Peak Load Contributions are submitted to PJM via Capacity Exchange by the associated Electric Distribution Companies (EDCs) 36 hours prior to the day being billed, and may be corrected up to 12:00 PM Eastern Prevailing Time of the next business day following the Operating Day.
 These daily peak load contributions are then subtracted from the EDC's fixed peak load obligation to obtain the EDC's daily peak load contribution.

-- The daily sum of all LSEs' Network Service Peak Load contributions including losses in a zone/area must equal the EDC's Network Service Peak Load allocation in the zone/area. - A Network Service Peak Load Scaling Factor will be used to scale the uploaded LSE Network Service Peak Load values to the fixed Network Service Peak Load Allocation of the zone/area in the event that the Network Service Peak Load values uploaded by the EDC do not exactly sum to the Annual Network Service Peak Load Allocation for the zone/area.

-$\textit{Daily Network Service Peak Load Scaling Factor} = \frac{\textit{Annual Zone Area Network Service Peak Load Allocation}}{\sum \textit{Zone Area Network Service Peak Load Uploads}}$
+- The daily sum of all LSEs' Network Service Peak Load contributions including losses in a zone/area must equal the EDC's Network Service Peak Load allocation in the zone/area. - A Network Service Peak Load Scaling Factor will be used to scale the uploaded LSE Network Service Peak Load values to the fixed Network Service Peak Load Allocation of the zone/area in the event that the Network Service Peak Load values uploaded by the EDC do not exactly sum to the Annual Network Service Peak Load Allocation for the zone/area. - Daily Network Service Peak Load Scaling Factor = Annual Zone Area Network Service Peak Load Allocation / Total Zone Area Network Service Peak Load Uploads